He has a commercial approach, is experienced and knowledgeable, and takes a robust stance.Chambers & Partners 2021

 "Quentin Fox is ‘calm, measured, and technically and strategically strong’."Legal 500 2016

-Quentin has particularly extensive experience in the following areas: (a) claims against clients in the construction industry, architects, engineers, quantity surveyors, project managers and contractors (he is a qualified Adjudicator); (b) complaints or claims against financial advisers and IFA networks; and (c) policy coverage disputes.
+- claims against clients in the construction industry, architects, engineers, M&E consultants, quantity surveyors, project managers, asbestos consultants and design & build contractors (he is a qualified Adjudicator);

-He also regularly handles claims against other professions, such as estate agents, insurance brokers, solicitors, surveyors and accountants, and receives direct instructions from various commercial clients in matters requiring the resolution of disputes.
+He also regularly handles claims against other professions, such as estate agents, insurance brokers, solicitors, surveyors and accountants.
 He frequently deals with complaints made to the Financial Ombudsman Service against insurance brokers, insurers, IFAs and the like.

 He acts for a broad range of Lloyds’ syndicates and company market insurers, including AmTrust, Antares, Argenta, Argo, Aspen, AXA Insurance, CFC, Chaucer, Collegiate, Markel UK, Markel International, MMI (part of Zurich), Nexus, RiverStone, Tokio Marine HCC and Vibe.